coreeng/core-platform-docs/content/app/configuration.md

 {{- end }}
 ```

 The above will loop over everything, and supply it as environment variables.
-You can supply additional literal values here, or values from variables in helm - For example:
+You can supply additional literal values here, or values from variables in helm - for example:

 ```yaml
           env: